ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 - Choosing the **optimal set of services** is hard since *multiple solutions could fulfill the desiderata*
     - it requires deep knowledge of CSPs' ecosystems
     - ... and requires vertical knowledge on the design of data pipelines
-        - e.g., whether disjoint databases and data warehouses or a single Lakehouse should be used
 - Several abstract big data architectures are available (e.g., NIST, Lambda, and Kappa).
     - They provide the necessary functionalities for big-data applications but not their implementation
-- Some frameworks have been proposed in literature
-    - Choosing a single service
-    - Cloud depoyment models
-    - CSP selection

 # Process-driven design